 Minneapolis, Minnesota

 Minneapolis is Minnesota’s most populous city, with a population of about 430,000 people.
 Its metropolitan area, commonly referred to as the Twin Cities, has a population of 3.7 million.
-Minneapolis has a long history of industrial innovation that powered the U.S. economy, and today hosts 17 Fortune 500 company headquarters, the most out of any Midwest region.
+Minneapolis has a long history of industrial innovation that powered the U.S. economy, and today hosts the headquarters of 17 Fortune 500 companies.

 Minneapolis has been a leader on climate action in the Midwest.
-The City declared a climate emergency in 2021, and adopted its Climate Equity Plan in 2023.
-The plan is centered on the equity principles of wealth, health, and climate and prioritizes communities living in green zones – neighborhoods that face cumulative impacts of environmental, social, political, and economic vulnerability.
+In 2021, the City declared a climate emergency, and in 2023 adopted its Climate Equity Plan, which focuses on the co-equal goals of wealth, health, and climate.
+The plan prioritizes communities living in green zones – neighborhoods that face cumulative impacts of environmental, social, political, and economic vulnerability.
 The Climate Equity Plan also establishes the Climate Legacy Initiative, which allocates $10 million in annual funding for local climate initiatives.

 Minneapolis Programs, Policies, and Strategies

-BEI began working with Minneapolis in 2024 through Community Climate Shift, a groundbreaking initiative to drive creation and implementation of community-led policy that will reduce energy and carbon from buildings and address resilience, grid impacts, occupant health, and job creation.
-This work builds on a track record of climate progress.
+This work builds on a long track record of climate progress in the city.
 Minneapolis enacted an energy benchmarking policy in 2013, creating a solid foundation for future building policies.
 In 2014, Minneapolis secured a 10-year franchise agreement with CenterPoint and Xcel utilities to establish the Clean Energy Partnership.
-A new franchise agreement is underway for 2025, which now includes utility-established greenhouse gas reduction goals, a first for both utility companies.
-Minneapolis’s Climate Legacy Initiative is also funding innovative programs such as the Green Cost Share program, which will help ensure all residents can access and afford the benefits of clean energy.
+In early 2025, a new agreement was adopted that includes utility-established greenhouse gas (GHG) reduction goals, a first for both utility companies.
+Minneapolis’s Climate Legacy Initiative – funded by the new agreement – supports innovative programs such as the Green Cost Share program, which will help ensure all residents can access and afford the benefits of clean energy.

-Minneapolis stands as a leading example of how cities can combine ambitious climate action with social equity goals through its innovative Climate Equity Plan, comprehensive local policies, and dedicated local funding.
-BEI looks forward to working with Minneapolis City leadership to create replicable models for other Midwestern communities and beyond.
+Minneapolis stands as a leading example of how cities can combine ambitious climate action with social equity goals through its innovative climate plans, comprehensive local policies, and dedicated local funding.